-The three most important exercises at the gym – the bench press, squat, and deadlift – are among the best building size and strength options.
+The most important exercises at the gym – the bench press, squat, and deadlift – are among the best building size and strength options.
 The sport of powerlifting is based solely on completing these three controlled, heavy lifts.
-In comparison, Olympic weightlifting focuses on performing two ballistic lifts overhead known as the ‘Clean and Jerk’ and the ‘Snatch.’
+In comparison, Olympic weightlifting focuses on performing two ballistic lifts overhead, known as the ‘Clean and Jerk’ and the ‘Snatch.’
 While there are many weightlifting exercises,

-The Big 3 gym exercises – bench press, squat, and deadlift – provide the best results at the gym.
+The Big three gym exercises – bench press, squat, and deadlift – provide the best results at the gym.

-They are so effective because they are compound exercises involving multiple muscle groups and a variety of joints.
+They are effective because they are compound exercises involving multiple muscle groups and a variety of joints.
 Isolation exercises train individual muscles or small muscle groups (biceps, triceps, etc.), while compound exercises build up size, strength, and power while improving athletic ability.
 While you cannot target every muscle group using only these three moves, you can build a solid and robust foundation.
 The Big Three include:

-SQUAT (Front Squat)
+SQUAT (Front Squat) –

 Unless you are training specifically for powerlifting events, choose the front squat over the back squat.
 Front squats are safer for you and your lower back; if something goes wrong, drop the barbell forward as you quickly step back.
-But front squats blast your quads (thighs) while also training your core and abs and will help you develop strong abs and a solid midsection with no countless sit-ups.
+But front squats blast your quads (thighs) while also training your core and abs and will help you develop strong abs and a solid midsection without countless sit-ups.